ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 Often, these datasets also lack sufficient examples.
 By standardizing these disorganized resources, we can create a comprehensive, multi-language dataset suitable for AI code detection.

-Currently, I’m working on fine-tuning these models using the curated datasets and evaluating their effectiveness in classifying AI-generated from human written code.
+Currently, I’m working on fine-tuning these models using the open source datasets and evaluating their effectiveness in classifying AI-generated from human written code.

 ### Contributing to Autograder Repository